-Remember these tips for pets and have a safe and successful July 4th holiday celebration.
+Remember these tips for animal safety on July 4th to have a successful and safe holiday celebration.
 Your pet will thank you!

 - Keep your cat indoors.